retea-se/pag/README.md

 <a name="english"></a>
 # On G in the Globen Area

-A modern web app displaying upcoming events at the arenas in the Globen area of Stockholm.
+**On G** (short for "På gång" in Swedish, meaning "On going" or "In progress") is a modern web app that tracks and displays what's happening at the four major arenas in the Globen area of Stockholm, Sweden.
+The app provides real-time information about ongoing and upcoming events, concerts, and shows at Avicii Arena, 3Arena, Hovet, and Annexet.

+Perfect for event-goers, tourists, and locals who want to stay updated on what's on at Stockholm's premier entertainment venues in the Globen district.

 ![På G](https://img.shields.io/badge/P%C3%A5_G-Globenomr%C3%A5det-6366f1)

 ## Features

-- Displays events from Avicii Arena, 3Arena, Hovet, and Annexet
+- **Comprehensive event tracking**: Displays all events and shows happening at the four major arenas in Stockholm's Globen area - Avicii Arena, 3Arena, Hovet, and Annexet
-- Filtering: Yesterday, Today, Tomorrow, This Week, Upcoming
+- **Smart filtering**: View events by time period - Yesterday, Today, Tomorrow, This Week, or all Upcoming events
-- Responsive design optimized for mobile
+- **Mobile-optimized**: Responsive design that works perfectly on phones, tablets, and desktops
-- RSS feeds for subscription (today, tomorrow, week, upcoming)
+- **RSS feeds**: Subscribe to RSS feeds for today's events, tomorrow's events, this week's events, or all upcoming events
-- Dark theme with modern Scandinavian design
+- **Modern design**: Dark theme with clean Scandinavian aesthetics
-- No emojis - SVG icons only
+- **Accessible**: No emojis - uses SVG icons for better accessibility and performance

 ## Data Sources